 Oh, what a beautiful morning…

 Finally, the moment you’ve been waiting for has arrived.
 Breakfast is over, you’ve attended the short video and safety talk in the theatre room, and you are ready for that first hunt.

-- 10:00 a.m.: Buses are loaded up in front of the locker room.
+- 10:00 am: Buses are loaded up in front of the locker room.
 Your guides with their trained dogs eager at your service are ready to facilitate the hunting action.
-At Paul Nelson Farm, you hunt only with your own group of family and friends.
+At Paul Nelson Farm, you hunt only with your own group of family, friends, and associates.
 In less than 10 minutes, you are in the field, walking slowly in a line and waiting for your pheasant hunting guide to yell, “Rooster!”
 (In South Dakota, it is illegal to shoot hens.)
 Soon, the sky erupts with the sound and sight of brilliantly colored ringneck pheasants.
 This continues for 3 hours, which will simply fly by both literally and figuratively!

 - 1:00 pm: Lunch at the lodge.
 Our team will have a specially prepared meal to satisfy your hunger.
 Then time for a quick nap, catch up on e-mails or simply relax around the lodge or outside at the bass pond.